pedrocorreiacodes/ops-201/reading-notes/Class 04.md

 After applying the fix, test it and make sure that the fix solved the problem.

 Create preventative measures so that the problem doens't occur in the future.
-Document it in the knowledge base, so that if anyone else run across this particular issue they'çç know how to address it.
+Document it in the knowledge base, so that if anyone else run across this particular issue they´ll know how to address it.